 Address: Kornau Wanne 20, 87561 Oberstdorf, Germany

-The Sollereck Adventure Park, or Kletterwald Sollereck, is a park featuring several ropes courses which consist of a series of rope bridges, ziplines, and nets strung between the trees.
+The Sollereck Adventure Park, or Kletterwald Sollereck, features several ropes courses consisting of rope bridges, ziplines, and nets between the trees.

 It is an environmentally friendly park where you can spend an exciting day with your family at an elevation of 1,400 meters above the lush forests of Oberstdorf.
-Tourists with an extra ounce of courage can also ride the Allgau Coaster, a two-seater sled tour that runs 850-meters down the side of Mount Sollereck.
+Tourists with extra courage can also ride the Allgau Coaster, a two-seater sled tour that runs 850 meters down the side of Mount Sollereck.

 Riders on the zipline and climbers aged eight and up are protected by a system that employs communication carabiners and a new continuous safety system.
-Because of how well it is supervised and how safety is a top priority, this place is great for both kids and adults.
+Because of how well it is supervised, and safety is a top priority, this place is great for kids and adults.

 After a long day of experiencing thrilling adventures, unwind with some art or music at the Villa Jauss Art Museum or relax at the area’s finest hotels.
 Moreover, the Marktplatz, the town square, is worth exploring and is accessible on foot during a tour.